PeterFogh/dvc_dask_use_case/README.md

     1. Dask scheduler installed and open at port 8786.
 1. A local SSH keyfile (`ssh-keygen`), which have been copied to the remote server: `ssh-copy-id [REMOTE_USERNAME]@[REMOTE_IP]`.
 1. An open SSH port-forward to the dask scheduler from our local to the remote machine: `ssh -L 8786:[REMOTE_USERNAME]@[REMOTE_IP]:8786 [REMOTE_USERNAME]@[REMOTE_IP]`.
-1. Setup local DVC development repository (following https://dvc.org/doc/user-guide/contributing/) with a conda environment:
+1. Set up local DVC development repository (following https://dvc.org/doc/user-guide/contributing/) with a conda environment:
     1. Fork https://github.com/iterative/dvc on Github.
     1. `git clone git@github.com:<GITHUB_USERNAME>/dvc.git`
     1. `cd dvc`